shksa/Multi-Digit-number-recognition-in-natural-images/README.md

-# See SVHN folder for experiments for different models.
+# See SVHN folder for experiments on different models for the same task.(More interesing!).

 ## model.py in this folder is a straight forward approach that achieves very high accuracy
 ## Multi-Digit-number-recognition-in-natural-images